Wyclef Jean: Early life

 Named after the biblical scholar John Wycliffe, Wyclef Jean was born in Croix-des-Bouquets, Haiti on October 17, 1969.
 At nine years old, he emigrated with his family to Brooklyn, New York City, and ultimately settled in East Orange and Newark, New Jersey.
 Jean began to make music as a child, and as a teen, his mother, having recognized his musical talent, bought him a guitar.
 He has cited reggae artist Bigga Haitian as one of his early influences, as well as neighborhood heroes MC Tiger Paw Raw and producer Lobster v.
 Crab.
+In a 2007 interview with Rolling Stone, he described growing up in a Nazarene preacher’s household where his father brought home a Petra cassette, leading the family to listen to Christian rock such as Petra and Stryper before branching into Led Zeppelin, Metallica, and Pink Floyd.

 He has stated that he played music to earn respect.
 Jean graduated from Newark's Vailsburg High School and enrolled for one semester at Five Towns College in New York.
 In 2009 he enrolled in the Berklee College of Music to pursue his diploma.
 Jean has been a resident of Saddle River, South Orange, and North Caldwell, New Jersey.